nbaglivo/observability_talk/PITCHME.md

 ![fool](https://cdn-images-1.medium.com/max/1600/1*nL8P6-ZwmXUDd-hD9f6NoA.png)

 ---

-@title[Monitoring]

-### Monitoring

-Monitoring suggests that you first build a system, then **monitor** it for known problems.
-It tells you about the **known-unknowns** about your system.
-Known-unknowns are (relatively) easy (or at least the paths are well-trodden).
-Unknown-unknowns are hard.
+@title[Debugging]

+### So, you will need to debug

+It will involve iterative introspection of the various observations and facts reported by the system, making the right deductions and testing whether the theory holds water.

 ---

-@title[Monitoring2]

-What happens when users are complaining, but your dashboards are all green?
-What happens when something new happens and you don’t know where to start looking?
-In other words, how do you deal with **unknown-unknowns**?

----

-@title[unknown-unknowns]

-You can’t predict what information you’re going to need to know to answer a question you also couldn’t predict.
-So you should gather absolutely as much context as possible, all the time.

-Monitoring tells you whether a system is working, observability lets you ask why it isn't working.
-An observable system is one you can fully interrogate

----
-@title[Debugging]

-### Debugging
+@title[Debugging2]

+### And we'll need evidence

-It is an iterative process, involving iterative introspection of the various observations and facts reported by the system, making the right deductions and testing whether the theory holds water. **Evidence cannot be conjured out of thin air nor can it be extrapolated from aggregates, averages, percentiles,** historic patterns or any other forms of data primarily collected for monitoring purposes. **Evidence needs to be reported by the systems in the form of highly precise and contextual facts and observations**, which can later be used while debugging to theorize as to why something might be not working as expected.
+Evidence cannot be conjured out of thin air nor can it be extrapolated from aggregates, averages, percentiles.
+It needs to be reported by the systems in the form of highly precise and contextual facts and observations.

 ---